yogesh147/lost-votes/readme.txt

 1) Any voter of India give vote from any country.
 2) There will be no any vote lost.
-3) Data is fully secure and encrypted.
+3) Data is fully secured and encrypted.